sheep0lata/composeFilesNScripts/README.md

 I did have one interesting thing to set up, and it was the networks.
 An external network is created to allow the apps to communicate with the reverse proxy and the external requests, but to prevent databases to be accessible from the outside I created multiple internal networks to manage connections between the apps and their databases.

 ## Services
-I'll put a bit more details on the diffrent apps I deployed along with their state and the linkks to the developer's website.
+I'll put a bit more details on the diffrent apps I deployed along with their state and the links to the developer's website.

 ### Reverse proxy
 The reverse proxy is used to redirect the requests made by users to the right service.
 We're gonna use hostname (created in the DNS of my provider) to point to the right container/service.